-The Tools for Schools, Inclusion Framework and Ordinarily Available Inclusive Practice guide (OAIP) have been co-produced with schools. early years, post 16 education providers, parent carers and other education, health and social care colleagues through a series of task and finish groups.
+Tools for Schools, Inclusion Framework and Ordinarily Available Inclusive Practice guide (OAIP) were co-produced with a wide range of stakeholders in 2019- 2020.
+These included schools, early years, post 16 education providers, parent carers and other education, health and social care colleagues.

-The three resources were then piloted by schools and setting throughout the 2020 – 2021 academic year and have been updated for countywide use from September 2021.
-The downloadable powerpoint highlights the pilot years’ findings.
+The three resources were then piloted by schools and settings throughout the 2020 – 2021 academic year and were updated for countywide use from September 2021.
+The downloadable powerpoint highlights the findings from the pilot.

 The aim of our West Sussex Inclusion Framework is to facilitate useful and constructive discussions to highlight good practice and inform whole school and setting development.
 The Inclusion Framework is designed to be used flexibly, in a way that is relevant to a school or setting and will best support its development journey.
 The framework is also aligned to the Ofsted Education Inspection Framework and we hope it will prove a powerful tool to support colleagues at any stage in their inspection cycle.

 The aim of the Ordinarily Available Inclusive Practice (OAIP) guide is to help every member of staff in mainstream education settings understand the types of everyday support and adaptations that can be made as part of normal teaching practice.
 The term ‘ordinarily available’ originates from the SEND Code of Practice and refers to the support that mainstream schools or settings should be able to ‘ordinarily’ provide through their agreed funding and resource arrangements.

 ‘Tools for schools’ is a website that has been developed to provide schools and education settings with easier access to reliable and useful information to support those with additional needs.
 The website concept originated from schools and settings and the site has been developed in partnership with The Local Offer.

 If you would like further information on any of these resources please email [email protected]

 During the pilot year some online training sessions were held which can be found on this page.